-Any personal Data you submit will be retained by Consumer Credit Justice for 6 years, or until your policy with us has ended, unless we are obliged or permitted by law to do so.
+Any personal Data you submit will be retained by Consumer Credit Justice for which is a maximum of 12 months., or until your policy with us has ended, unless we are obliged or permitted by law to do so.

 All personal Data is stored securely in accordance with the principles of the General Data Protection Regulation(GDPR) 2018.
 For more details on security see the security section.

-We may use your personal information for auditing and quality control purposes; allowing us to improve Consumer Credit Justice Limited’s future products and services.
+We may use your personal information for auditing and quality control purposes; allowing us to improve Consumer Credit Justice’s future products and services.

-When you communicate with Consumer Credit Justice Limited, we may keep this communication to improve our services alongside allowing us to respond to your enquiries and requests.
+When you communicate with Consumer Credit Justice, we may keep this communication to improve our services alongside allowing us to respond to your enquiries and requests.